 - Make a FOLD PILE.
-Things that shouldn’t be hung on a hanger, like sweaters or other heavy items that will lose their shape.
+Things that shouldn’t be hung on a hanger, like sweaters or other bulky items that will lose their shape.

 - If you can afford space saving hangers, now would be the time to purchase them.
 It will give you more space and make everything look uninformed.